mjul/aws-lambda-fsharp-lab/README.md

 # AWS Lambda F\# Lab

 Trying out F# on AWS Lambda.

+## Status
+The build is not working correctly when compiling from Mono to .NET Core (both with `build.fsx` and `build.sh`).

+Next step is to try building the application with Microsoft's own `dotnet` in the Docker image.

 # Developing with Mono on Mac
 Assuming that you already have Mono installed, you need to install the